LSSTDESC/CCL/README.md

 Note that, if you want to use your own version of CLASS, you should follow the steps described in the section "Compiling against an external version of CLASS" below.

-## Installing AngPow
+## Installing Angpow

-CCL provides an optional link to the AngPow library that enables fast and accurate computations of the angular power spectra without using the Limber approximation (written in C++).
-We provide a python script to automatically install AngPow and make the link with CCL.
+CCL provides an optional link to the Angpow library that enables fast and accurate computations of the angular power spectra without using the Limber approximation (written in C++).
+We provide a python script to automatically install Angpow and make the link with CCL.
 You should first run this script (`python angpow_install.py`) before carrying out the next steps.
-The installation downloads the last release of AngPow from this [DESC repository](https://github.com/LSSTDESC/Angpow4CCL) and looks for a C++ compiler compatible with OpenMP.
-It provides a dedicated file `./angpow/src/angpow_ccl.cc` that makes the interface between the CCL structures and the AngPow classes.
+The installation downloads the last release of Angpow from this [DESC repository](https://github.com/LSSTDESC/Angpow4CCL) and looks for a C++ compiler compatible with OpenMP.
+It provides a dedicated file `./angpow/src/angpow_ccl.cc` that makes the interface between the CCL structures and the Angpow classes.

-To remove AngPow, run `python angpow_install.py --clean` and install CCL again.
+To remove Angpow, run `python angpow_install.py --clean` and install CCL again.

 ## C-only installation
 Once the CLASS library is installed, `CCL` can be easily installed using an *autotools*-generated configuration file.
 To install `CCL`, from the base directory (the one where this file is located) run: